Math/Political Science Major

-To declare a major, students must complete the online declaration form found under the students form tab in OPUS, and come to the department office located in Tarbutton Hall, Room 327.
+To declare a major, please come to the department office located in Tarbutton Hall, Room 327.

 Students completing the Math/Political Science joint major must complete a total of 14 courses, seven courses from political science departmental offerings and seven courses from the math department, both of which are described in detail below.
 These courses must include the following: